Progress Chapter 186: Noisy Neighbours: Storylines

 The event included matches that each resulted from scripted storylines, where wrestlers portrayed heroes, villains, or less distinguishable characters in scripted events that built tension and culminated in a wrestling match or series of matches.
 Results were predetermined by Progress' creative writers, while storylines were produced on Progress' events airing on the Demand PROGRESS streaming service.

 Event

 The event started with the preshow singles confrontation between Dean Allmark and Kouga, solded with the victory of the latter.
 In the first main card bout, Tom Thelwell defeated Luke Jacobs in singles action.
 Next up, Ethan Allen picked up a victory over Adam Maxted in another singles bout.
 The fourth match saw Tate Mayfaira outmatch Kid Lykos in singles competition.
 In the fifth match, Rayne Leverkusen defeated Session Moth Martina to secure the first successful defense of the Progress World Women's Championship in that respective reign.
 Next up, Scott Oberman defeated Drew Parker in singles competition.
-The seventh bout portrayed the victory of Chalres Crowley over RPD.
+The seventh bout portrayed the victory of Charles Crowley over RPD.
 In the semi main event, Will Kroos defeated Jay Joshua to secure the third consecutive defense of the Progress Atlas Championship in that respective reign.

 In the main event, Cara Noir defeated Lio Rush in singles competition.